NVIDIA/DeepLearningExamples/PyTorch/SpeechRecognition/Jasper/README.md

 ```bash
 bash scripts/train.sh [OPTIONS]
 ```
-By default, this will use automatic mixed precision, a batch size of 64 and run on a total of 8 GPUs.
-The hyperparameters are tuned for DGX-1 32GB 8x V100 GPUs and will require adjustment for 16GB GPUs (e.g. by using more gradient accumulation steps)
+By default automatic precision is disabled, batch size is 64 over two gradient accumulation steps, and the recipe is run on a total of 8 GPUs.
+The hyperparameters are tuned for a GPU with at least 32GB of memory and will require adjustment for 16GB GPUs (e.g., by lowering batch size and using more gradient accumulation steps).

 More details on available [OPTIONS] can be found in [Parameters](#parameters) and [Training process](#training-process).